![]() |

 In 1992, I became founder and President of the Greater Chicago Insulator Club.
 Along with Rick Soller as Editor, and Arlen Rienstra as Treasurer, our club has grown to over 50 members in a relatively short time, and I am very proud of this fact.
 We publish a newsletter bi-monthly and a directory issue that includes our members collecting specialties.

 After the 1996 NIA elections, I was appointed to complete the remaining one-year term of Central Region Vice President.
 I then ran for Central Region Vice President for the 1997-2000 term and won.
-I am currently serving in this position and look forward to any correspondence from collectors in the region.
+I subsequently have served as NIA Secretary and most recently as it�s President.

 If you have any questions about anything you read here (especially Hemingray related) please feel free to contact me.
 I always enjoy hearing from or seeing other insulator collectors.